 Dr Cassie Henry - I grew up on a ranch in Vernon, so animals have always been a major part of my life.
 The ranch was established in 1919, and over the years we have had horses, cattle, birds, guinea pigs, dogs, and cats!
 I have always had a strong interest in medicine; I considered becoming a human doctor as a teenager, but my love for animals drew me towards veterinary medicine instead.
 I believe that good communication with owners about their animal’s health is extremely important.
 I always want to answer any and all concerns clients may have, and explain all the options they have for preventative care, treatment, as well as general health screening.
 Above all, I want pets to feel safe and enjoy their visit to the clinic.
 During my days off, I enjoy hiking, gardening, crocheting, cooking and spending time with my family (fur babies at the ranch included!)

 Dr Laura Verhelst - My family adopted our first pet, Ginger, when I was 13 years old.
 She was a beautiful and gentle dog and she made a lasting impression on our whole family.
 Because of Ginger, I learned how the human-animal bond can enrich someone's life.
 By the time I was applying for University there was no doubt in my mind that becoming a veterinarian was what I was meant to do.
 First and foremost, my goal with every patient visit is to make my patient (and clients) comfortable.This means going slow, and using minimal or no restraint if possible.
 Cats and dogs are often examined on the floor or on a comfy towel on the table.
 It is my goal to make sure everyone feels welcome, listened to, and taken care of when they leave the clinic.
 I share my house with three adorable boys.
 The first is my human partner, Adam.
 Reggie, my big goofy fluffy tabby cat, is my personal favorite because he is a sassy senior.
-Jerome, the sleek black panther, is a true gentleman, and is Adam's favorite kitty.
-This way, both cats get equal cuddles!
+Jerome, the sleek black panther, is a true gentleman, and is Adam's favorite kitty, and we recently adopted a three-legged Siamese mix named Terry!
 “There's some good in this world, Mr. Frodo...and it's worth fighting for” - Samwise Gamgee

 Dr Anna Huber -I always wanted a career that would let me make a positive difference in the lives around me, both animal and human.
 I love the challenge and variety that exists working in veterinary medicine - every day is a new adventure!
 I want every vet visit to result in the pet and their owner feeling better than before they saw me.
 Everything from a simple vaccine visit to an end of life discussion should ease or prevent suffering, minimize fear and stress, and help owners make the best decisions for themselves and their animals.
 Compassion comes first.
 I believe we must approach our patients, their owners, and ourselves with compassion, always.
 This is my guiding principle in all situations and decisions I am faced with as a veterinarian, from the most simple and routine, to the most complex and challenging.
 I have three very fluffy fur kids at home - my naughty American Eskimo/Border Collie cross named Mulder, and my two longhaired cats Frankie and Ted.
 Yes, I spend a lot of time vacuuming (sigh).

 Shannon - Practice Manager/Registered Veterinary Technician - Shannon graduated from Thompson Rivers University as a Veterinary Technician but has worked in many different aspects of the veterinary world including: marine and wildlife medicine, emergency medicine, teaching and now hospital administration.
-She has a soft spot for squishy faced dogs and shares her home with Kiwi the French Bulldog.
+She has a soft spot for squishy faced dogs!

 Kristina- Registered Veterinary Technician - Kristina was born and raised here in Kelowna.
 She moved to Calgary to attend NAIT (Northern Alberta Institute of Technology) for the Animal Health Technologist program.
 She completed her practicum at Fairfield Animal Hospital and started working with us immediately following her graduation.
-Kristina enjoys living in Kelowna with her cats Geno and Meeshie.
+Kristina enjoys living in Kelowna with her cats Geno, Meeshie, and Vinny.